-According to BrandZ study, “Bonding is the highest level of attitudinal loyalty; when people are bonded to a brand, they feel the brand is closer, more meaningfully different, and hence more valuable to them.”
+According to the BrandZ study, “Bonding is the highest level of attitudinal loyalty; when people are bonded to a brand, they feel the brand is closer, more meaningfully different, and hence more valuable to them.”

 Moreover, another study revealed that 65% of customers claim to be emotionally connected to a brand.
-The stronger the bond, the higher the customer loyalty and lower the likelihood that the customer will turn to the competitor.
+The stronger the bond, the higher the customer loyalty and the lower the likelihood that the customer will turn to the competitor.

 How is such a bond created?